ArduPilot/ardupilot_wiki/dev/source/docs/building-setup-windows-eclipse.rst

 Setup Eclipse on Windows
 ========================

 This page shows how to setup Eclipse on Windows to build using waf which allows building for all supported boards.
-These instructions replace the :ref:`older method which relied on Make <editing-the-code-with-eclipse>`.

 .. note::